-Figure 1.5 shows a recommended circuit between the H-UDI port connector and the MPU.
+Figure 1.7 shows a recommended circuit between the H-UDI port connector and the MPU.

 - Notes: 1.
-Do not connect anything to the N.C. pin of the H-UDI port connector. - 2.
+Do not connect anything to the N.C. pins of the H-UDI port connector. - 2.
 The processing of the /ASEMD0 pin differs depending on whether the emulator is used or not.
-As the emulator does not control this pin, it must be controlled by a switch on the board. - (1) When the emulator is used: /ASEMD0 = low (ASE mode) - (2) When the emulator is not used: /ASEMD0 = high (normal mode) - 3.
-The reset signal in the user system is input to the /RESETP pin of the MPU.
+As the emulator does not control this pin, it must be controlled by a switch on the board. - (1) When the emulator is used: |ASEMD0| = low - (2) When the emulator is not used: /ASEMD0 = high - 3.
+The reset signal in the user system is input to the /RESETP pin (pin 215) of the MPU.
 Connect this signal to the H-UDI port connector as the output from the user system. - 4.
-When a joined resistance is used for pull-up, it may be affected by a noise.
+When a network resistance is used for pull-up, it may be affected by a noise.
 Separate TCK from other resistances. - 5.
-When the emulator is in use, pin 11 of the H-UDI connector must be pulled up by a resistance of several kilo-ohms. - 6.
 The pattern between the H-UDI connector and the MPU must be as short as possible.
-Do not connect the signal lines to other components on the board. - 7.
-The resistance values shown in figure 1.5 are recommended. - 8.
-For the pin processing in cases where the emulator is not used, refer to the hardware manual of the related device.
+Do not connect the signal lines to other components on the board. - 6.
+When the power of the emulator is turned on (make sure that the emulator is inserted into the host computer and the power supply is turned on), and the target system (such as the system mounting the target device) is connected to the emulator (the power supply of the board is turned off), the power-supply voltage of the target device (target system) may become higher around 1.2 V to 1.4 V than the normal voltage due to the leakage current from the emulator.
+This is because TMS and TRST are driven to high by the emulator; the leakage current occurs from a TMS line before starting the emulator software (HDI or HEW), and from TMS and TRST lines through the CPU after starting the emulator software.
+This phenomenon only occurs in the SuperHTM family E10A emulator.